frvctl/its-ac-attack/README.md

 ### TODO List:

       * Establish an effective user authorization system
+          * Through Social Media
+            * Twitter
+            * Google
+            * ~~Facebook~~*
+          * Standard Login
-      * Get all of the views and routes working properly
+      * ~~Get all of the views and routes working properly~~
-      * Get the JSON of questions from Kevin and work on the search function
+      * ~~Get the JSON of questions from Kevin and work on the search function~~
       * Create a suitable chat application as a standalone application using Socket.io, Express, and Node
-      * Figure out what I am going to use for a server and how to go about setting that up and using it
+      * ~~Figure out what I am going to use for a server and how to go about setting that up and using it~~
+      * Core Features
+          * Implement the Search Function
+          * Create an ability to read out questions
+          * Be able to select difficulty and/or where the question comes from
+          * After that establish the ability for multiple people to see the same question and answer it, --multiplayer mode--
+          * Implement the chat